The Pay and Non-Pay Content of Job Ads: Details on Employer Quality Measures

-Here we describe the transitions to and from non-employment in our structural model.
-The flow measure of workers from employer $j$ to non-employment $N$ is the sum of a relocation part $M_{jN}^R$ and a voluntary part $M_{jN}^V$.
+\paragraph{Worker flows to non-employment} The flow measure of workers from employer $j$ to non-employment $N$ is the sum of a relocation part $M_{jN}^R$ and a voluntary part $M_{jN}^V$.
 The relocation flow to non-employment is simply the fraction of employment at firm $j$ hit by an exogenous separation shock $\delta_j$

 The voluntary flow to non-employment is given by the fraction of workers who decide to leave employer $j$

 where $1 - \delta_j - \rho_j$ is the fraction of workers who are not forced to reallocate and $1 - \lambda_1$ is the fraction of workers who do not have an alternative offer in the current period.
 Similarly to the case of voluntary flows between employers \eqref{eq:mobility_voluntary}, the probability that a worker employed at $j$ moves to non-employment is